khuaulme/AtlasChallenge/README.md

 ![Screenshot](https://user-images.githubusercontent.com/15270412/69676438-5a8b2b00-1066-11ea-85da-775fa5e4604a.png)

-In Values, change Competitor to Competitor <Cluster Number>
+In Values, change Competitor value to "Competitor << ClusterNumber >>" - ex.
+"Competitor 9".

 Later to test if working...